Sounds Dogs Hate: Understanding Noise Phobia & How to Manage It

 Final Thoughts - Sounds Dogs Hate

-When it comes to canine noise phobias, we understand that things can get stressful.
 We all want our precious pups to be as happy as possible and hate seeing our little pals run around in fear trying to escape from a noise that we know isn't coming to get them.
-Thankfully, not all is lost.
-With calming playlists, the right training, and perhaps a CBD treat or two, you'll be able to protect your four-legged friend from their fear of loud noises.
+With calming playlists, the right training, and perhaps a CBD treat or two, you'll be able to protect your four-legged friend from the sounds dogs hate.
 And who knows, your pup might even realize that they're actually very into Mozart during the next thunderstorm!

 Reading next